can-lehmann/owlkettle/docs/widgets_adwaita.md

 - `issueUrl: string`
 - `website: string`
 - `copyright: string`
-- `license: string` Sets the license as a custom text.
-Is this field is used instead of `licenseType`, latter has to be empty or `LicenseCustom`.
+- `license: string` A custom license text.
+If this field is used instead of `licenseType`, `licenseType` has to be empty or `LicenseCustom`.
-- `licenseType: LicenseType` Sets the license for from a list of known license.
+- `licenseType: LicenseType` A license from the `LicenseType` enum.
 - `legalSections: seq[LegalSection]` Adds extra sections to the "Legal" page.
 You can use these sections for dependency package attributions etc.
 - `applicationIcon: string`
 - `releaseNotes: string`